Caroline Fiot appointed cellar master at Ruinart

 Optimization of blending process

-From Agro Paris to Champagne: education, international experiences, and oenological commitment of Caroline Fiot
+From Agro Paris to Champagne: training, international experiences, and oenological commitment of Caroline Fiot

-Holder of a dual curriculum in business school and Institut Agro, complemented by a diploma from the Institut des Hautes Études de la Vigne et du Vin, Caroline Fiot has cultivated valuable versatility.
-Building on these academic foundations, she distinguished herself within the R&D department of Moët Hennessy before joining Ruinart in 2016 to join the tasting committee led by Frédéric Panaïotis.
-Quickly, her skills and attentiveness allowed her to oversee advanced projects combining technique, sensory sensitivity, and adaptation to the challenges of global warming.
+Holder of a dual curriculum in business school and Institut Agro, complemented by a diploma from the Institut des Hautes études de la vigne et du vin, Caroline Fiot has cultivated valuable versatility.
+Building on these academic foundations, she excelled within the R&D department of Moët Hennessy before joining Ruinart in 2016 to join the tasting committee led by Frédéric Panaïotis.
+Quickly, her skills and attentiveness enabled her to oversee advanced projects combining technique, sensory sensitivity, and adaptation to the challenges of global warming.

-• Specialist in chardonnay and precision in fermentation monitoring;
+• Specialist in chardonnay and precision in monitoring fermentations;

 • Holistic approach to the creation of cuvées: from the vineyard to the glass, every detail matters;

-• Mastery of tasting and participation in transmitting the Frédéric Panaïotis style in full coherence with Ruinart’s values.
+• Mastery of tasting and participation in transmitting the Frédéric Panaïotis style fully aligned with Ruinart’s values.

 Years